image-js/image-js-docs/docs/Basics/Working with Masks.md

 ### Mask

-In ImageJS masks are binary images which are used for filtering or isolating specific regions of interest within an image for processing and analysis.
+Masks are binary images which are used for filtering or isolating specific regions of interest within an image for processing and analysis.
 In ImageJS, Mask can be obtained by using [`threshold` method](../Features/Operations/Threshold.md 'internal link on threshold') on an image.

-:::caution
+:::tip
 `threshold()`method possesses different algorithms which can affect the mask output.
 It is better to try several of them to see which one fits your needs best.
 :::